payne/spring-boot-getting-started-talk/spring-boot-getting-started-talk.md

 ## Abstract:

+Get started with Spring Boot by building an application for sending scheduled tweets.
+Get started learning about the Spring Boot ecosystem.

 We'll walk through the steps to get started with Spring Boot by building a simple application for sending scheduled tweets.
 You'll leave the session understanding how to develop & deploy a Spring Boot application and how to start learning more about the Spring Boot ecosystem.